agarnung/threepde/README.md

 - Add a paragraph about the original "lab mode".
 Explain that in "mantle mode" the image remains intact (meaning "mantle mode" really means "keep original colors" mode, while the non-mantle mode means "keep original chrominance" mode).

 - Allow users to select the heightmap size?
 Either by specifying width and height or by width or height while maintaining aspect ratio (not forced 512x512).

+- Fix bundle and minification to serve `gh-pages` instead of `main` branch.